 Damage caused by wind, wind-driven rain, trees or other falling objects, and the collapse of a structure due to weight of ice or snow, are covered under most HO3 homeowners policies.
 Those perils may not be covered by a HO2 policy.
 Check with your agent if you aren’t sure which one you have.

-Damages caused by wind, wind-driven rain, trees or other falling objects, and the collapse of a structure due to weight of ice or snow, are covered under most standard homeowners policies.
-However, you should review your individual insurance contract to determine specific coverage and exclusions.
-Frozen pipes might not be covered if the damage is due to the homeowner’s negligence, such as failing to maintain adequate temperature in the home when you had the ability to do so.
-Check your policy and call your insurance agent or company for clarification with specific questions.
+Review your insurance contract to determine specific coverage and exclusions.
+For example, frozen pipes might not be covered if the damage is due to negligence, such as failing to maintain an adequate temperature in the home when you had the ability to do so.
+Call your insurance agent or company for clarification with specific questions.

-Some insurers offer endorsements (i.e., additional protection that may be purchased at added cost) for certain contingencies not covered under your standard homeowner policy.
-Check with your agent or insurance company to determine your needs, and what additional coverage might be available.
+- Some insurance companies offer endorsements that offer additional protection for an added fee.
+Check with your agent or insurance company to determine your needs and what additional coverage might be available.

 How to File a ClaimHome Inventory ChecklistAnnual Insurance CheckupRecovering from a Disaster